zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 #### ChatCompletions (With History) {#chat-completions-with-history}

-The `ChatCompletions (with history)` activity can be used for any conversations with a variety of supported LLMs.
-More information can be found about the operation [here](/appstore/modules/genai/commons/#chat-completions-with-history).
+The `ChatCompletions (with history)` and `ChatCompletions (without history)` activities can be used with a variety of supported LLMs.
+More information can be found about the operations [here](/appstore/modules/genai/commons/#chat-completions).

 Some capabilities of the chat completions operations are currently only available for specific models: